 Lactate functions as a signal substance.

 Lactate ensures more energy.

-After training In an average of 3 hours the body will break down the lactate.
+After training, it takes an average of three hours for the body to break down the lactate..
+Light training

 4. Fatigue in the brain

-More and more research confirms that it are probably not the muscles causing the onset of fatigue and being the limiting factor in performance.
-Long before the muscles truly run out of glucose and lactate as their source of energy the body will have send warning signals to the brain.
+An increasing body of research confirms that the muscles probably do not cause the onset of fatigue and are most likely not the limiting factor in performance.
+Long before the muscles truly run out of glucose and have to utilize lactate as their source of energy, the body sends warning signals to the brain.
 A lack of oxygen, overheating and a drop in glucose in the blood are all signals to the brain to slow the body down.
-This prevents the body from overtraining or injuries and is vital for the survival of the body.
+This prevents the body from overtraining or from injuries occurring, and is vital for the survival of the body.
 It is very hard for any athlete to ignore these signals and keep training passed the barriers of ‘central fatigue’ in the brain.

-Keeping the brain motivated in training is there for a very important aspect of training.
-Creating a high standard of wellbeing and positive emotional state will translate directly in to better performance.
-And since horses do not care much for golden medals other motivational rewards need to be in place and applied in perfect timing with training.
-Horse are very sensitive to a pressure release or motivational stroke.
+Keeping the brain motivated in training is a very important aspect of training.
+Creating a high standard of wellbeing and a positive emotional state will translate directly into better performance.
+And, as horses are not motivated by medals as humans are, other motivational rewards need to be in place, and applied with perfect timing in training.
+Horse are very sensitive to pressure release or motivational stroking.

 · (In Dutch) Burgerhout, W. G. (2008) Afscheid van melkzuur, deel 1 27: 322. https://doi-org.has.idm.oclc.org/10.1007/BF03077607

 · (In Dutch) Burgerhout, W. G. (2009).
 Afscheid van melkzuur, deel 2.
 Stimulus, 28(1), 37–49. https://doi.org/10.1007/s12491-009-0005-8